See the COVID-19 vaccination calendar in Belo Horizonte - Gerais

 booster dose

-The immunization of the elderly aged 81 to 79 years will be done with the immunizing agent from Pfizer.
+The immunization of the elderly aged 79 to 81 years will be done with the immunizing agent from Pfizer.
 Elderly people who are in this age group and who have taken the second dose can be vaccinated.

 The exception is the ones from Belo Horizonte who are of this age and have received the AstraZeneca vaccine: this group must not attend the vaccination sites.
 For this same reason, people aged 85 to 82 have not yet been called up.
 That’s because whoever took CoronaVac needs a longer break.